 David Levesque is a graduate of PSU 1992 BS ED/1996 MED ) and currently the head girls coach at Plymouth Regional High School after many years at Laconia High School (Boys & Girls head coach) and a number of years assisting Coach Hogan at PSU.
 A PSU Hall of Famer, Coach Levesque was known for his sharpshooting skills and is one of the all-time great scorers in Panther history.

-Meagan Short is a graduate of Daemon College (2015 BS ED) and serves as an assistant women’s coach on the NHTI Lynx coaching staff.
+Meagan Short is a graduate of Daemon College (2015 BS ED) and currently works at the Williams School in Mystic, Ct.
+She had previously served as an assistant women’s coach on the NHTI Lynx women’s basketball coaching staff.
 A fine player at Timberlane High School, Coach Short studied Athletic Training at Daemon and played on the women’s hoop team as well.
 Short has been a long time coach at Hogan Camps.

 Heidi Crockett is a veteran coach with a fantastic background in many athletic circles here in NH.
 Coach Crockett has enjoyed two very successful seasons as the head coach of the NHTI women’s soccer team helping lead the Lynx to the YSCC conference title in 2014.
 Her background in sports is extensive and passionate with experience at many different levels as a coach and a player involving soccer, softball, lacrosse, and basketball.
 Coach Crockett is a native of nearby Gilmanton, NH where she owns and operates Crockett Titles.
 She graduated from California University of Pennsylvania in 2015 with a degree in Sports Management with a Wellness and Fitness concentration.
 Heidi and her husband Brian have three children Chelsea, Cassie, and Chad who also played baseball at NHTI.